Big Red Talkssuccess beyond the classroom

 Know a story that should be shared?
 Nominate a speaker for a future Big Red Talk.

-A free dessert reception will follow in the OASIS Student Lounge.
-Stick around to get to know Katie.
+A free dessert reception will follow.
+Stick around to get to know Reid!

 If reasonable accommodations such as interpreters, large print, special seating, etc. are needed to accommodate a disability, please contact the Office of the Vice Chancellor for Student Affairs to discuss accommodations at least 2 weeks prior to the event to ensure we can make appropriate arrangements.